Gold Base: Description

 Scientology spokesperson Catherine Fraser told the Valley Chronicle newspaper in 2009 that the spikes on the fences were intended to "prevent people and animals from intruding."
-When asked why half the spikes face inwards towards the interior of the compound (as pictured below), Church spokesman Tommy Davis told KESQ-TV that "that's just how they were installed".
+When asked why half the spikes face inwards towards the interior of the compound (as pictured below), Scientology spokesperson Tommy Davis told KESQ-TV that "that's just how they were installed".

 There are around fifty buildings on the property, many built in a mock-Scottish highlands style.
 Most are obscured from public view by tall hedges and high walls, monitored by video cameras.
 According to the Riverside Press-Enterprise, Scientology employees in uniform and guards on motorcycles can be glimpsed by motorists through the metal fence that surrounds the compound.
 Although the road which goes through the middle of the compound is public property, the church has video cameras and lights installed adjacent to traffic signs to record traffic heading in both directions.

 South side

-The south side of Gold Base is primarily used by Golden Era Productions, Scientology's in-house film studio.
-It includes a 74000 sqft studio in the style of a Scottish castle, which was built in 1997–1998 at a cost of $10.8 million to serve as a production facility for the Church's training and promotional films and videos.
-The building, known as the "Cine Castle", replaced an earlier building known as "The Gym" which used to house Golden Era's shooting stage, make-up, costumes, camera, lighting, and set sound departments.
+The south side of Gold Base is primarily used by Golden Era Productions, Scientology's in-house movie studio.
+It includes a 74000 sqft studio in the style of a Scottish castle, which was built in 1997–1998 at a cost of $10.8 million to serve as a production facility for Scientology's training and promotional videos.
+The building, known as the "Cine Castle", replaced an earlier building known as "The Gym" which used to house Golden Era's shooting stage, make-up, costumes, camera, lighting and set sound departments.

 The name of the Gym is said to have come from the cover story used by Scientology to conceal its activities at the base.
 According to Marc Headley, who worked on the base for fifteen years; "the permit to build the studio was applied for under the guise of a 'basketball gym.'
-Any and all references to the building were to be specified as the 'Gym'."
+All references to the building were to be specified as the 'Gym'."
 The Gym still stands and is now reported to be used as a small (supplementary) studio and special effects facility.

 A short distance to the east, a garage formerly used as a public gas station is now the location of Motor Pool Gold and serves as the maintenance facility for the entire property.
 The base's Estates Division, responsible for maintenance and construction work, is located here.
-The western part of the building was formerly used by Golden Era's set & props departments before the construction of the Cine Castle.
+The western part of the building was formerly used by Golden Era's set and props departments before the construction of the Cine Castle.
 In the 2000s, the garage was reportedly used to house a makeshift shower for the inmates of "The Hole", a punishment facility on the base.

 Various buildings are located nearby for use in connection with the studio's administrative and production activities.
 Scientology's E-meters are manufactured on the base in a building known as Building 36, which houses production facilities for HEM (Hubbard E-Meter Manufacturing).
 It also houses tape production facilities and Golden Era's administrative functions.